 Power supply: Mains Electricity

-Communications: There is free Wireless High Speed Internet Access in the lobby area and IDD telephones in every room.
-The hotel reception will send and receive urgent faxes and emails.
+Communications: There is free WiFi in the lobby area and rooms, as well as IDD telephones in every room.

 TV & radio: Satellite television is standard in all room categories and the main bar shows international music channels.

 Medical care: Basic medical care and first aid is available at the hotel, and there is a clinic in Beau Vallon.
 Mahé's main hospital is in the capital, Victoria, approximately 20 minutes drive.

 Security measures: There is 24 hour security at Fisherman's Cove.